Site Overlay

 Adaptability: They demonstrate critical thinking skills and adaptability to work in a dynamic, non-traditional environment, ensuring care continues seamlessly from one medical facility to another.

-Continuum of Care: Transport RTs provide a level of specialized care that brings the intensive care unit (ICU) to the patient during transit.
+Continuum of Care: Transport RTs provide specialized care that brings the intensive care unit (ICU) to the patient during transport.

 Advanced Critical Care: Their advanced critical care experience and skills enable them to manage volatile patients who require complex respiratory support during transport.